Denmark Jutland

 Skagen Strand Holiday Center

-Take a look at Skagen Strand Holiday Center if you would prefer to have your own holiday apartment with a kitchen in Skagen.
+Take a look at Skagen Strand Holiday Center, if you would prefer to have your own apartment with a kitchen in Skagen.

-There is room for either 5 or 7 people and there is a free water park and playgrounds for the children as well as a fitness centre, minigolf, tennis and badminton courts.
+There is room for either 5 or 7 people, and there’s a free water park and playgrounds for the children as well as a fitness centre, minigolf, tennis and badminton courts.

-A great choice if you’re staying in Skagen for longer than a few days.
+A great choice if you’re staying in town for longer than a few days, and particularly, if you’re looking for where to stay in Skagen with kids.

 Check prices and availability at Skagen Strand Holiday Center here (adlink).